-Fellow and Director of Studies at Christ's College
+University Reader in Classics; Fellow of Christ's College

 Areas of expertise

-Recent PhD topics include: Representations of the humpback in Greco-Roman culture; Visualising Rome’s Foundation myths; Neo-classicism reassessed; Violence in Roman art; The use of corporeal description in Roman political discourse; A cultural history of Roman engraved gemstones, their iconography, material and function; The classical in the contemporary: the relationship of Greco-Roman art and myth to contemporary art in Britain; Modern concepts of heritage and the material culture of ancient Rome.
+Recent PhD topics include: Representations of the humpback in Greco-Roman culture; Visualising Rome's Foundation myths; Neo-classicism reassessed; Violence in Roman art; The use of corporeal description in Roman political discourse; A cultural history of Roman engraved gemstones, their iconography, material and function; The classical in the contemporary: the relationship of Greco-Roman art and myth to contemporary art in Britain; Modern concepts of heritage and the material culture of ancient Rome.

 Recent MPhil areas include: Roman cultural history; Greek and Roman visual culture; reception studies

 Other Professional Activities

 2013 Sex on Show: Seeing the Erotic in Greece and Rome.
 British Museum Press and University of California Press

 2013 Co-edited with Helen Lovatt, Epic Visions.
 Cambridge University Press